rightnknow/Automating-Speech-Emotion-Recognition-with-Machine-Learning/README.md

+#To read my comments on the progress of model development please refer to the issue section of https://github.com/capstone496/SpeechSentiments

 # SpeechSentiments

 Humans express their thoughts and emotions naturally through speech.
 Enabling natural interactions between humans and machines over a wide spectrum of activities from clinical monitoring to responsive entertainment systems requires automated systems capable of recognizing context and emotion in naturally occurring human speech.
 Thus, the next-generation human computer interfaces in these application areas will be empowered by speech-based emotional intelligence.